-FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area.
+Hierarchical to: No other components.
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data and/or supplements of the Smartcard Embedded Software in a Test ROM area .
+Dependencies: No dependencies.
+Application Note: 7 The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.